Mohamed Atta: Final plans in the U.S.

-On July 22, 2001, Atta rented a Mitsubishi Galant from Alamo Rent a Car, putting 3836 mile on the vehicle before returning it on July 26.
-On July 25, Atta dropped Ziad Jarrah off at Miami International Airport for a flight back to Germany.
-On July 26, Atta traveled via Continental Airlines to Newark, New Jersey, checked into the Kings Inn Hotel in Wayne, New Jersey, and stayed there until July 30 when he took a flight from Newark back to Fort Lauderdale.
+On 22 July 2001, Atta rented a Mitsubishi Galant from Alamo Rent a Car, putting 3836 mile on the vehicle before returning it on 26 July.
+On 25 July, Atta dropped Ziad Jarrah off at Miami International Airport for a flight back to Germany.
+On 26 July, Atta traveled via Continental Airlines to Newark, New Jersey, checked into the Kings Inn Hotel in Wayne, New Jersey, and stayed there until 30 July when he took a flight from Newark back to Fort Lauderdale.

-On August 4, Atta is believed to have been at Orlando International Airport waiting to pick up suspected "20th Hijacker" Mohammed al-Qahtani from Dubai, who ended up being held by immigration as "suspicious."
+On 4 August, Atta is believed to have been at Orlando International Airport waiting to pick up suspected "20th Hijacker" Mohammed al-Qahtani from Dubai, who ended up being held by immigration as "suspicious."
 Atta was believed to have used a payphone at the airport to phone a number "linked to al-Qaeda" after Qahtani was denied entry.

-On August 6, Atta and Shehhi rented a white, four-door 1995 Ford Escort from Warrick's Rent-A-Car, which was returned on August 13.
-On August 6, Atta booked a flight on Spirit Airlines from Fort Lauderdale to Newark, leaving on August 7 and returning on August 9.
-The reservation was not used and canceled on August 9 with the reason "Family Medical Emergency".
-Instead, he went to Central Office & Travel in Pompano Beach to purchase a ticket for a flight to Newark, leaving on the evening of August 7 and schedule to return in the evening on August 9.
+On 6 August, Atta and al-Shehhi rented a white, four-door 1995 Ford Escort from Warrick's Rent-A-Car, which was returned on 13 August.
+On 6 August, Atta booked a flight on Spirit Airlines from Fort Lauderdale to Newark, leaving on 7 August and returning on 9 August.
+The reservation was not used and canceled on 9 August with the reason "Family Medical Emergency".
+Instead, he went to Central Office & Travel in Pompano Beach to purchase a ticket for a flight to Newark, leaving on the evening of 7 August and scheduled to return in the evening on 9 August.
 Atta did not take the return flight.
-On August 7, Atta checked into the Wayne Inn in Wayne, New Jersey and checked out on August 9.
+On 7 August, Atta checked into the Wayne Inn in Wayne, New Jersey and checked out on 9 August.
 The same day, he booked a one-way first-class ticket via the Internet on America West Flight 244 from Ronald Reagan Washington National Airport to Las Vegas.
 Atta traveled twice to Las Vegas on "surveillance flights" rehearsing how the 9/11 attacks would be carried out.
 Other hijackers traveled to Las Vegas at different times in the summer of 2001.

 Throughout the summer, Atta met with Nawaf al-Hazmi to discuss the status of the operation on a monthly basis.

-On August 23, Atta's driver license was revoked in absentia after he failed to show up in traffic court to answer the earlier citation for driving without a license.
+On 23 August, Atta's driver license was revoked in absentia after he failed to show up in traffic court to answer the earlier citation for driving without a license.
+The same day, the Mossad gave his name to the CIA as one of 19 belonging to US residents suspected of planning an imminent attack against the United States; only four of the names are publicly known, the others belonging to fellow 9/11 hijackers Marwan al-Shehhi, Nawaf al-Hazmi, and Khalid al-Mihdhar.
+It is not known if the 19 names were all those of the hijackers who would carry out the 9/11 attacks or if the list length is just a coincidence.